TYLPHE/hb-capstone/README.md

 ### 5/30
 Wife had another look at the user flow.
 I think it makes more sense now.
 Making more updates to UI
 - bug fix: Background not properly updating from background-image to plain background-color.
 I had to move background-color and background-image to the same layer.
 Before they were split between `root` element and the `body` element.
 They are now both sitting in `root`.
+- Note for later: This is a nice complementary color: #644a22